Radiologic Science Program (DMS/RT/RAD)

 Radiologic science: radiation therapy emphasis

-The mission of the Radiation Therapy Program at UWL is to educate and train radiation therapists who are knowledgeable, technically competent, and dedicated to their profession and their patients, while meeting the educational and personal needs of its students by emphasizing excellence in education and offering a broad-based curriculum in liberal studies, professional courses and clinical internship.
-This program additionally seeks to promote research and provide a base for further professional development of graduates.
+The mission of the Radiation Therapy Program at the University of Wisconsin-La Crosse is to educate and train radiation therapists who are knowledgeable, clinically competent and dedicated to their profession and patients.
+Accomplished by meeting the educational and professional needs of a growing and diverse population, the program will emphasize excellence in education by offering a broad-based curriculum in science, liberal studies, professional courses, and clinical internship.
+This program additionally seeks to promote research through professional writing using evidence-based practice and provides a base for career advancement of its graduates.

 Radiation therapists are health care professionals skilled in the art and science of medical radiation treatment delivery.
 The majority of patients receiving radiation therapy have cancer.
 Along with surgery and chemotherapy, radiation therapy offers these patients the best chance to succeed in the fight against their disease.
 The major focus areas of the profession are the care and assessment of patients, simulation, planning and delivery of treatments utilizing linear accelerator produced radiation and radio-isotopes.
 Aims of care include cure, relief of symptoms, and improvement of patients' quality of life.
 High technology equipment and innovative treatment methods are utilized to maximize treatment effectiveness.
 Radiation therapists must have excellent technical skills, but must also be empathetic and effective communicators.
 Much satisfaction is gained from close patient interaction and the specialty’s team approach with radiation oncologists, physicists, nurses and other medical specialists.
 Radiation therapy is "technology with a human touch."